ManuelBuenAbad/ds_projects/02_penguins/README.md

 	c. tunes their hyperparameters, and

-	d. produces statistical and explanatory ML reports (including metrics such as the F1 score, plotting SHAP values, etc.)
+	d. produces statistical and explanatory ML reports (including metrics such as the F1 score, plotting SHAP values, etc.);

-6. Evaluate the models, select the best, and save it locally.
+6. evaluate the models, select the best, and save it locally.

 📊 Dashboard